 2018 Mitsubishi LancerShould you buy?
-Well, it depends..
+Find out below..

 When shopping for a new compact sedan, don’t forget to test drive the 2018 Mitsubishi Lancer.
 Although the competition has become fierce, the Lancer’s sporty handling and value-packed features help it to remain competitive.
 Meanwhile, a long powertrain warranty makes the Lancer an especially strong bargain.
 If you need to remain on the go during wintry conditions, Mitsubishi’s cutting-edge AWD system will provide an extra peace of mind.

 What’s New for 2018?